|Kidney disease in your cat|

 Canned cat food, like dry chows comes in low, medium and premium formulas all related to the price of the product's ingredients.
 If you feed them, stay with premium brands and feed a wide variety of flavors, not just one.
 Cats tend to prefer the taste and smell of pungent fish-based canned foods.
 But it has been my experience and that of other vets that cats do not thrive on canned, fish-based cat food when these are fed in excess or exclusively. (ref) Perhaps this is due to the very low quality (stale and partially decomposed,unsaturated fatty acids and lipid peroxides) of the fish products that generally end up in pet foods. (ref) If you must feed these fish products frequently, give supplemental vitamin E and B-1(thiamine).

 If your cat allows you to brush its teeth or you feed a small amount of dry dental kibble at the end of the day, your cat’s teeth and gums should stay reasonably healthy into old age.
+Try some of the new, more effective dental chews for cats as well.

 It is true that cats tend to prefer canned diets and eat more of it.
 That can be a problem if the cat gains too much weight.
 But you can control that by feeding no more that it takes for your pet to maintain a healthy body weight.
+Read about that here.

 Regardless what food you decide to feed, make changes in your elderly cat’s diet slowly.
 Most cats are nibblers and intermittent feeders.
 They like to take a few munches, do something else for a while, and then return.
 This is not a problem with dry kibble cat chows, but canned food, left out all day can spoil.
 So canned foods are best offered in 4 or more spaced meals throughout the day.